 The last thing I would say is that you need to treat each day like day one.
 Keep that same motivation as you did the first day you walked into work and sat down at your desk (or whatever it may be!).
 There is never going to be a day two.
 Each day is different and each day is day one.
 Make it count and throw your heart and soul into your idea.
 If you believe that you can do it, it may take time, but others will start to believe right alongside you.

 Want to see more business spotlights?
 You can view our previous business interview here with Style & Suit.

 Want the chance to be featured?
-We’re looking for stories from self-starting individuals who have built their brands and are putting their ideas out in the world.
+We’re looking for stories from self-starting founders and startups that are putting their ideas out in the world.
 Contact us here!